sep 08 | Week 3

 A Second Chance

-If you miss questions, study the textbook, and retake the test to improve your grade (highest grade is retained).
-Any quiz or test may be retaken if within the due date window.
+If you miss questions, study the textbook and retake the test to improve your grade (highest grade retained).
+Any quiz or test may be retaken once within the due date window.

 Answer Choice Shuffle

-To enhance security, the Tests and Quizzes tool is configured to shuffle answer choices.
-If you retake a quiz or test, answer choices are the same, but presented in a different order.
+Answer choices are shuffled for enhanced security.
+If you retake a quiz or test, answer choices are the same but in a different order.

 Audio Players

-Most listening questions on tests and quizzes have two embedded audio players, each linked to a different server:
+Some test and quiz questions have two embedded audio players, each linked to a different server:

 Grades